Claude Pepper: Legacy

 A number of places in Florida are named for Pepper, including the Claude Pepper Center at Florida State University (housing a think tank devoted to intercultural dialogue in conjunction with the United Nations Alliance of Civilizations and an institute on aging) and the Claude Pepper Federal Building in Miami, as well as several public schools.
 Large sections of U.S. Route 27 in Florida are named Claude Pepper Memorial Highway.
 Since 2002, the Democratic Executive Committee (DEC) of Lake County has held an annual "Claude Pepper Dinner" to honor Pepper's tireless support for senior citizens.
 The Claude Pepper Building (building number 31) at the National Institutes of Health in Bethesda, Maryland is also named for him.

 Pepper's wife Mildred was well known and respected for her humanitarian work and was honored with a number of places in Florida named in her honor.
 A year after his passing, Claude Pepper was honored in a play written by Shepard Nevel and directed by Phillip Church.
 Pepper premiered in June 1990 to a full house at the Colony Theater in Miami Beach.
 In 1993, Bradenton, Florida actor Kelly Reynolds portrayed Pepper in several performances held at area schools, libraries and nursing homes.

 Awards

 In 1982, Pepper received the Award for Greatest Public Service Benefiting the Disadvantaged, an annual presentation of the Jefferson Awards.

 In 1983, he received the Golden Plate Award of the American Academy of Achievement.

 In 1985, the Roosevelt Institute awarded Pepper its Four Freedoms medal.

 Also in 1985, Pepper was awarded a Doctor of Humane Letters from Florida State University for his public service.

-Pepper would be posthumously inducted into the Florida Civil Rights Hall of Fame on February 29, 2012, in a ceremony held by Florida Governor Rick Scott in the Florida State Capitol.
-He was one of the first three along with Mary McLeod Bethune and Charles Kenzie Steele Sr to be inducted into it.
+Pepper was posthumously inducted into the Florida Civil Rights Hall of Fame on February 29, 2012, in a ceremony held by Florida Governor Rick Scott in the Florida State Capitol.
+He was one of the first three inductees, along with Mary McLeod Bethune and Charles Kenzie Steele Sr.